We are Australia's premier student hackathon — run for students, by students.

 Whether you are an avid programmer or a first-time hacker, UNIHACK welcomes everyone, regardless of skill level.
 You will have the opportunity to build, collaborate and learn from your fellow hackers and mentors at the event.
 The event will also have a number of quick tech talks throughout to help participants learn new or extend their existing skills.

-UNIHACK is open to all university and TAFE students in Australia and New Zealand.
-The only requirement is that you must be an enrolled student when UNIHACK starts.
+UNIHACK is open to all university and TAFE students in Australia and New Zealand who are 18 years and older.
+The only requirement is that you must be an enrolled student on the date that UNIHACK starts.
 We reserve the right to cancel your ticket if you do not meet this requirement.

 No. You are not allowed to start any development or design work on your project before UNIHACK.
 This includes code, graphics, sounds and 3D designs.
 However, you can research any ideas and concepts before the competition begins.

 No, you will not be allowed to work on existing projects at UNIHACK.
 We want to see new ideas that you and your team can come up with in 24 hours.
 However, you can use your own projects in your idea if it is open sourced.

 You are not required to stay overnight.
 However, you will not be allowed to continue working on your project from home.
 All work must be done at the venue.

 Certainly!
 Hackathons are a great way to learn new skills, and there will be mentors on-site to help you along the way to help you build the best possible idea within 24 hours.

 The best way to find a team is to join the UNIHACKers Facebook Group.
 There will be other opportunities to meet with other competitors in the lead up to UNIHACK.